 Alcatraz Island Tours and Schedule

-The ruins of Alcatraz Island transport visitors to a shadowy era, just a short ferry ride from San Francisco.
+The ruins of Alcatraz Island transport visitors to a shadowy era every day, just a short ferry ride from San Francisco.
 Some of America’s most dangerous criminals spent years in the confines of this isolated prison.
 From the diverse flowers and birds to the prison’s crumbling walls, this coveted island tour is just minutes from civilization but feels worlds away.
 It’s recommended to buy tickets well before your trip; you won’t want to miss it!

 Out in the middle of the San Francisco Bay, the island of Alcatraz is a world unto itself.
 Isolation, one of the constants of island life for any inhabitant – soldier, guard, prisoner, bird or plant – is a recurrent theme in the unfolding history of Alcatraz.
 The island offers a Alcatraz close-up look at a historic and infamous federal prison.
 Visitors can explore the remnants of the prison, and learn about the Native American occupation of 1969 – 1971, early military fortifications and the West Coast’s first (and oldest operating) lighthouse.
 These structures and the island’s many natural features – gardens, tide pools, bird colonies, and bay views beyond compare, are being preserved by the National Park Service.
 The views from Alcatraz are incredible.